StrataCode: Leverage Your Code for Everyone's Productivity

 Components, data-bindings, layers, and other language features are all implemented using parselets.

 When you use code-generation in this way, application source code can stay independent of framework code, remaining easy to read.
-Framework dependencies are injected into the source during code-generation in some cases, or merged in via layers when you really need framework specific logic.
+Framework dependencies are injected into the source during code-generation in some cases, or merged in via layers when you really need framework specific logic at the application level.
+For example, if you need to override the default persistance annotations or add a custom query for performance.
+In these cases, using Java's static typing system, you can most often trace the effects of a domain model change using find-and-replace type operations.
 Framework code is maintained by framework developers using easy-to-learn and use code-processing tools, giving programmers and architects more leverage over how application code gets deployed.

 Learning to Code with Layers